 - Certified Kennel Operator (CKO) from the Pet Care Services Association (PCSA)-now called the IBPSA (International Boarding and Pet Services Association).

 - Certified Trick Dog Instructor (CDTI) from Kyra Sundance’s Do More with Your Dog Program.

 - Perception Modification certification from Kayce Cover and attended 2 Training Between the Ears seminars with Mark McCabe.

-- She is an endorsed member of the National Association of Dog Obedience Instructors (NADOI)
+- Endorsed member of the National Association of Dog Obedience Instructors (NADOI)

 - Pet first aid instructor through Pet Tech International